hanqihua01/green-lab/README.md

 - We also wrote a script to measure the memory usage from system files.

 ### Conduct Experiments
-Before the experiments, we create a Python virtual environment
+Before experiment, we need to activate virtual environment:
-- `python3 -m venv labvenv`

-Activate virtual environment
 - `source labvenv/bin/activate`

 And next, we need to install the required packages: